needle-mirror/com.unity.xr.windowsmr/Documentation~/com.unity.xr.windowsmr.md

 Also see the relevant [Microsoft documentation](https://docs.microsoft.com/en-us/windows/mixed-reality/gestures) about Gestures for supported device information.

-## Anchor
+## Reference Point

-Subsystem implementation provides support for anchors within the Microsoft anchor system.
+Subsystem implementation provides support for reference points, known as Anchors in official _Windows Mixed Reality_ documentation.

-Successful initialization and start of the subsystem allows the user to Add anchors, Remove anchors and Query for all known anchors.
-Current subsystem definition does not provide for storage or retrieval of stored anchors.
+Successful initialization and start of the subsystem allows the user to Add reference points, Remove reference points and Query for all known reference points.
+Current subsystem definition does not provide for storage or retrieval of stored reference points.

 See the relevant [Microsoft documentation](https://docs.microsoft.com/en-us/windows/mixed-reality/spatial-anchors) about Anchors for supported device information.

-The subsystem provided the ability to get the actual native Windows MR object that backs the anchor.
+The subsystem provided the ability to get the actual native Windows MR object that backs the reference point.
 Below is an example of getting that data:

 ```
-TrackableChanges<XRAnchor>? currentRps = RPSubsystem?.GetChanges(Allocator.Temp) ?? null;
+TrackableChanges<XRReferencePoint>? currentRps = RPSubsystem?.GetChanges(Allocator.Temp) ?? null;

 if (currentRps != null)
 {